My story

 The team at Space Between The Gaps Films.

 It was at this time that I also discovered the practice of yoga and meditation, attending regular classes at my local town hall.
-My instructor Nadine had an enormously positive impact on me, sharing many aspects of Eastern philosophy that aligned with my own emerging opinions and beliefs at the time.
+My instructor Nadine had an enormously positive impact on me, sharing many aspects of Eastern wellness philosophy that aligned with my own emerging opinions and beliefs at the time.
 Up until this point, anxiety and self-doubt had often gotten the better of me, but these philosophy-driven classes gave me a better understanding of my own inner workings, and I became committed to nurturing both my physical and mental health in order to overcome these personal challenges.

-In 2015 I landed my first full-time design and marketing role at water sport wholesaler Australia Underwater Products.
+In 2015 I landed my first full-time design and marketing role at water sport wholesaler Australian Underwater Products.
 In this new environment my professional network expanded quickly, and it wasn't long before I started getting requests for freelance work from some of my contacts.
 I liked the idea of working for myself and helping clients directly, and after sixteen months of long commutes to the office, I decided to take a risk and quit my job to pursue freelance design.

 Later that year, I published a simple website and began offering a freelance graphic design service under the name Bodhi Creative (Bodhi meaning 'awakening' in Sanskrit).
 As any freelancer will tell you, finding enough work to sustain my business was my biggest challenge, but I was committed, worked extremely hard, and was helped by an ever-growing interest and passion for both mental and physical health and wellbeing, which made me an attractive option for small businesses within that space.